 The term “Historical European Martial Arts” (HEMA) refers to a wide array of martial disciplines traditionally practiced in Europe and its

 colonies.
 These consist of the following:

-You may try out four free classes before you decide whether or not to join.
-Membership costs $50/month and is due on the first of the month.
-Once a member, you will be added to the HFA Google Groups e-mail listserv which we use to speak on a whole host of training topics with our other affiliated groups.
+You may try out two free classes before you decide whether or not to join.
+Tuition costs $55/month and is due by the tenth of the month.
+Once a member, you will be added to the NJHFA Google Groups e-mail listserv which we use to speak on a whole host of training topics.

 The study of our Art can essentially take three tracks.
 The first is the traditional martial arts track.
 This track is focused on physical training and exercise coupled with study of the fechtbucher, our source texts.
 This traditional track utilizes the HFA ranking system.
 The second is the academic track.
 Here, a member is focused on the very fertile ground of research within our Art.
 It should be noted that the academic track does not participate in our ranking system.
 The third is the tournament track, which focuses on preparing for competitive sparring and may not include study of the source texts.
 These tracks are not necessarily mutually exclusive, and so practitioners who want to participate in tournaments, for example, can certainly also be involved in the traditional track.
 Academics are welcome to train as well!

 NJHFA is on Facebook and Twitter (@NJHFA), but we most often communicate via listservs.
-As noted above, there are two separate Google Groups e-mail listservs that we use, and as a member, you have access to both.
-The first is for internal NJHFA matters and the second is for communication between members of the Historical Fencing Affiliates.
-Both of these listservs can be accessed either through the Google Groups web site interface at https://groups.google.com or via your e-mail.
+As noted above, there is a Google Groups e-mail listservs that we use, and as a member, you will have access to it.
+This listservs can be accessed either through the Google Groups web site interface at https://groups.google.com or via your e-mail.

 Click here to learn more about our NJHFA Instructors